How to unschool

 Real learning doesn't look like academics.
 It looks like playing.
 That's why kids do it :-)

-I suspect he's picking up the nervousness that's coming through loud and clear in your post.
+I suspect he's picking up your nervousness that's coming through loud and clear in your post.
 He can feel you hovering over him waiting for him to do something that will calm your fears.

 Calming your fears isn't his job.
 Your fears are your own.
 His "job" is to live the life of an 8 year old.
 Let him do and be an 8 year old rather than a product in preparation for adulthood.
 Kids spend way too much time training to be adults.
 There's a reason kids are 8.
 It's a stage they need to pass through and he only gets one chance at it!
 He needs to be involved in 8 yo things.
 His 8 yo things.
 Nintendo.
 TV.
 Games.
 Puzzles.
 Tickling.
 Seeing if he can cram a whole hamburger into his mouth. ;-) Playing with friends.